 The MLSC manages the award of capital dollars through a two-phased approach:

-Phase I: Submission of a short online application, which includes a 1-page summary of the proposed project (link to application posted below).
+Phase I: Submission of a short online application, which includes a 1-page summary of the proposed project (link to application will be forthcoming).
 Applications will be vetted by the MLSC’s staff for administrative completeness and the MLSC’s Capital Planning Workgroup which is comprised of members of the Board of Directors.
 A short list of Phase I applicants will be selected for further consideration and invited to submit a Phase II application.

 Phase II: Based on Phase I review, applicants selected to move to Phase II will be notified by July 29, 2016.
 Only these applicants will be asked to submit a full proposal for evaluation.
 Phase II applications will undergo a full review by the MLSC’s Scientific Advisory Board and Capital Planning Workgroup.
 A group of finalists will then be asked to make presentations to the Board of Directors’ Investment Committee.
 Final recommendations will be brought to the full Board of Directors for approval.

 NOTE: Phase II Applications will be sent via email to the institution’s representative.

 Phase II application deadline is September 16, 2016 at 12:00 p.m.

 NOTE: PDFs of the Phase II Applications will be posted on the website by the end of July, 2016.